AI Use Cases/Healthcare

 Automated Workflow Execution

 For your IT & Cybersecurity team, this means real-time alerts that distinguish signal from noise.
 You receive notifications only when behavior crosses a threshold that your team has calibrated to your clinical workflows - not every after-hours login, but every after-hours login combined with bulk data export from a user who normally performs read-only queries.
 Automated actions include temporary permission suspension, mandatory re-authentication challenges, and isolation of suspicious sessions; your security team reviews flagged incidents in a prioritized queue, approves remediation, or overrides the system if the activity is legitimate (a physician covering an unfamiliar unit, a surge in claims processing during month-end close).
-The AI learns from your team's decisions, reducing false positives by 60-70% within the first 90 days.
+The AI learns from your team's decisions; the working target is a 60-70% drop in false positives within the first 90 days.

 A Systems-Level Fix

 This is a systems-level fix because it connects identity behavior across your entire healthcare IT estate.
 Point tools monitor a single system - Epic access logs or Meditech authentication - but miss the cross-system lateral movement patterns that indicate real compromise.
 Our AI sees when a compromised Epic account is used to request Meditech access, or when a contractor's Teams account suddenly queries Veeva Vault clinical trial data.
 It correlates permission changes with access anomalies, identifies credential reuse patterns, and flags unusual data exfiltration attempts that span multiple platforms.
-You move from reactive breach response to predictive threat interception.
+You move from reacting to breaches after the fact to intercepting threats while they are still just anomalies.

 How It Works